WHAT YOU SHOULD KNOW:

 - Ventriculostomy: A tube is placed into your skull to drain extra fluid.
 This tube also checks the pressure in your brain.

-- Craniotomy: Your caregiver removes blood from around your brain or fixes a damaged blood vessel.
+- Craniotomy: Your healthcare provider removes blood from around your brain or fixes a damaged blood vessel.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.